apache/incubator-gluten/README.md

 You can build the environment by yourself.

-- ### Build by yourself

-If you prefer to build from the source code on your hand, please follow the steps in [Installation Guide](./docs/GlutenInstallation.md) to set up your environment.

-### Compile and use Gluten

-Once your env being successfully deployed, please refer to [Gluten Usage](./docs/GlutenUsage.md) to compile and use Gluten in Spark.

 ### Build Gluten with Velox backend

 After Gluten being successfully deployed in your environment, if you would like to build Gluten with **Velox** computing, please follow the steps in [Build with Velox](./docs/Velox.md) to install the needed libraries, compile Velox and try out the TPC-H Q6 and Q1 test.